 - Fluff rice with a fork and serve

-Top the rice canned tuna, sliced avocado, and tomato for a light lunch.
+Top the rice with canned tuna, sliced avocado, and tomato for a light lunch.

 How to Store Leftover Rice

-let the rice cool completely and store covered in the refrigerator overnight.
-If you plan on keeping longer I suggest freezing the rice.
-Pat rice into serving size small discs and wrap tightly in saran wrap.
-Reheat in the microwave.
+In the freezer: If you plan on keeping the rice longer than 1 day, I suggest freezing the rice.
+Pat the rice into serving sized small discs and wrap tightly in saran wrap.
+When ready to enjoy, reheat in the microwave.

 You don’t need to rinse the rice when cooking in the slow cooker, the rice comes out nice an fluffy.
-If cooking on the stovetop I always rinse the rice first to remove the extra starch which can result in a stickier rice.
+If cooking on the stovetop, I always rinse the rice first to remove the extra starch, which can result in stickier rice.

 - 1 teaspoon garlic paste

-- Preheat a 1.5 quart slow cooker and add the butter, garlic and rice.
+- Preheat a 1.5 or 2-quart slow cooker and add the butter, garlic and rice.
 Stir to coat the rice.

 - Pour in the chicken broth and dried parsley.
 Cover and cook for 2 hours or until all the liquid is absorbed.